HELOC - Gold†

 ‡ Variable rate is based on The Wall Street Journal Prime.
 Rate adjusted monthly.

-† The Smart Choice Home Equity Loan and the HELOC must be secured by the owner-occupied primary residence and is available in DC, DE, MD, NJ, PA and VA.
+† The Smart Choice Home Equity Loan and the HELOC must be secured by the owner-occupied primary residence.
 Homeowner’s insurance is required.
 All loans are subject to credit approval.

 ^ Consult with your tax advisor regarding the deductibility of interest and charges.
 The interest on the portion of the loan that is greater than the fair market value of the dwelling is not tax deductible for Federal income tax purposes.
 Other conditions apply.